 (3) Discrepancy

 Guideline 6.2 details what happens to information which indicates a possible discrepancy.
 It would set time-limits for follow-up action and for destruction in the event of a decision to take no action.
-Guideline 6.3 would provide time limits for completion of action taken on a discrepancy.

 (4) No new databank